mParticle/docs/src/pages/developers/partners/kit-integrations/javascript-kit/index.md

 Once you have verified that your integration works properly, there are a few additional steps to publish your kit:

-1. Host your kit source code on your public github repository.
+1. Host your kit source code on your public GitHub repository.
 Please include a README for your new kit - see [this example](https://github.com/mparticle-integrations/mparticle-android-integration-leanplum/blob/master/README.md).
 2. Email partner-integrations@mparticle.com with the repository URL of your new kit. mParticle must establish the connection between your mParticle module and kit source location.
 3. Once your code is live and available via NPM, follow the [SDK docs](/developers/) to perform a basic instrumentation of mParticle, using the application key and secret provided to you by mParticle.
 4. Add your SDK as an output in the mParticle UI, and connect it to the JavaScript input.
 Update any necessary settings.
 Note that any new settings will take up to 1 hour to update via our CDNs.